arcus/Arcus_Labs_Orientation/arcus_orientation.md

 What Can I Get?
 -----

 Lots of different, interrelated datasets can be provided in an Arcus lab.
 You can add clinical data, for example from the [Arcus Data Repository](https://chop.alationcloud.com/data/23/), which is a data source that includes clinical data from CHOP's EHR.
-You may also be using contributed data sets that other researchers generated and listed as part of the [Arcus Archives](https://chop.alationcloud.com/data/29/) as well.
+You may also use contributed data sets that other researchers generated and listed as part of the [Arcus Archives](https://chop.alationcloud.com/data/29/) as well.
 In fact, any data listed in [CHOP's Enterprise Data Catalog, Gene](https://gene.chop.edu) can be added to an Arcus lab.
-You may have your own data as well, in a database or in files, which you want added to your Arcus lab.
+You may have your own data as well, in a database or in files, that can be added to your Arcus lab.

 Deidentified only?
 Or IRB Projects, Too?
 ----